-- 1.1 Ascerta has been instructed by Oakhill Investments to carry out a survey of the trees within and immediately adjacent Oakhill School, Whalley, BB7 9AF and to assess the potential impact of the development as proposed on trees within / adjacent the site in accordance with British Standard 5837: 2012 Trees in relation to design, demolition and construction Recommendations. - 1.2 The site was initially surveyed in November 2014 as part of approved Planning Applications for six residential dwellings and an extension to the sports pitch.
-The site was revisited on 1st November 2018 by Helen Sullivan, a competent and qualified arboriculturist with nine years of experience of the UK and European arboricultural and landscape industries within the context of the planning system and a survey was carried out of the trees growing both on and immediately adjacent the site to the standards contained within BS5837: 2012.
+- 1.1 Ascerta has been instructed to carry out a survey of the trees within and immediately adjacent land off Hawthorne Place, Clitheroe, BB7 2HP and to assess the potential impact of the development as proposed on trees within / adjacent the site in accordance with British Standard 5837: 2012 Trees in relation to design, demolition and construction Recommendations. - 1.2 The site was visited on 28th August 2019 by Helen Millner, a competent and qualified arboriculturist with nine years of experience of the UK and European arboricultural and landscape industries within the context of the planning system.
+During the site visit, a survey was carried out of the trees growing both on and immediately adjacent the site to the standards contained within BS5837: 2012.
 This report presents the results of the survey, provides an assessment of the impact of the development and includes recommendations for further actions, where applicable, to mitigate any potentially negative effects of the development on tree cover within the local landscape.